Div (mythology): Armenian

 In Armenian mythology and many various Armenian folk tales, the dev (in Armenian: դև) appears both in a kind and specially in a malicious role, and has a semi-divine origin.
+In one medieval Armenian lexicon, the dev are explained as rebellious angels.

 Dev is a very large being with an immense head on his shoulders, and with eyes as large as earthen bowls.
 Some of them may have only one eye.
 Usually, there are black and white devs.
 However, both of them can either be malicious or kind.

 The White Dev is present in Hovhannes Tumanyan's tale "Yedemakan Tzaghike" (Arm.: Եդեմական Ծաղիկը), translated as "The Flower of Paradise".
 In the tale, the Dev is the flower's guardian.

 Jushkaparik, Vushkaparik, or Ass-Pairika is another chimerical being whose name indicates a half-demoniac and half-animal being, or a Pairika—a female Dev with amorous propensities—that appeared in the form of an ass and lived in ruins.

-In one medieval Armenian lexicon, the dev are explained as rebellious angels.

 Persian

-According to Persian folklore, the divs are inverted creatures, who do the opposite of what has been told to them.
-They are active at night, but get sleepy at day.
-Darkness is said to increase their power.
-Usually, the approach of a div is presaged by a change in temperature or foul smell in the air.
-They are capable of transformation and performing magic.
-They are said to capture maiden, trying to force them to marry the div.
-Some have the form of a snake or a dragon with multiple heads, whose heads grow again, after slain, comparable to the Hydra.
-In his treatise about the supernatural Ahl-i Hava (people of the air), Ghulam Husayn Sa'idi discusses several folkloric beliefs about different types of supernatural creatures and demons.
-He describes the Div as tall creatures living far away either on islands or in the desert.
-With their magical powers, they could turn people into statues by touching them.

 The divs are in constant battle with benevolent peris (fairies).
 While the divs are usually perceived as male, the peris are often, but not necessarily, depicted as female.
 According to a story, a man saved a white snake from a black one.
 The snake later revealed that she was a peri, and the black snake a div, who attacked her.
 The divs in turn, frequently try to capture the peris and imprison them in cages.

+In his treatise about the supernatural Ahl-i Hava (people of the air), Ghulam Husayn Sa'idi discusses several folkloric beliefs about different types of supernatural creatures and demons.
+He describes the Div as tall creatures living far away either on islands or in the desert.
+With their magical powers, they could turn people into statues by touching them.

 Turkic

 Div in Turkish language refers to a (primordial) giant.
-According to Deniz Karakurt, they usually feature as elements of fairy-tales as enemies of a hero, but others also identified them in folktales.
+In pre-Islamic they are associated with Erlik (Lord of the underworld), but unlike Erlik, they can be killed.
+In modern stories, the divs also gained some positive traits and may appear as benign creatures.